Aditi Rao Hydari

-Aditi Rao Hydari (Hindi: [ədɪtɪ ɾɑːʋ ɦɛːdɾiː]; born 28 October 1986) is an Indian actress who appears in Hindi, Tamil, Telugu, and Malayalam films.
-She made her acting debut with the Malayalam film Prajapathi (2006), and gained early recognition with her performances in Delhi-6 (2009) and Yeh Saali Zindagi (2011), the latter earning her a Screen Award for Best Supporting Actress.
+Aditi Rao Hydari (Hindi: [ədɪtɪ ɾɑːʋ ɦɛːdɾiː]; born 28 October 1978) is an Indian actress who works primarily in Hindi, Tamil and Telugu films.
+Born into the Tyabji–Hydari family, she made her film debut with the Malayalam film Prajapathi (2006).
+She received attention for her roles in Delhi 6 (2009) and Yeh Saali Zindagi (2011), for which she won her first Screen Award.
+She subsequently appeared in the musical Rockstar (2011), the horror film Murder 3 (2013), the thriller Wazir (2016), as well as the period drama Padmaavat (2018), which was commercially successful and earned her an IIFA Award.

-Hydari's subsequent roles include the musical drama Rockstar (2011) and her first leading role in the psychological thriller Murder 3 (2013).
-She appeared in the action-thriller Wazir (2016) and Sanjay Leela Bhansali's historical drama Padmaavat (2018), one of the highest-grossing Indian films of that year, for which she won the IIFA Award for Best Supporting Actress.
-In South Indian cinema, she played the female lead in Mani Ratnam's Kaatru Veliyidai (2017), for which she won the SIIMA Award for Best Female Debut – Tamil, and starred in the Telugu romantic drama Sammohanam (2018), earning the Filmfare Award for Best Actress – Telugu.

-Her later work includes Chekka Chivantha Vaanam (2018), Sufiyum Sujatayum (2020), Maha Samudram (2021), and appearances in Hindi anthologies and web series such as Ajeeb Daastaans (2021), Jubilee (2023), and Heeramandi (2024).
+Hydari starred in Mani Ratnam's romantic drama Kaatru Veliyidai (2017), for which she won a SIIMA Award.
+She received a nomination for the Filmfare Award for Best Actress – Telugu for Sammohanam (2018).
+She has since starred in several Tamil, Telugu and Malayalam films, such as Chekka Chivantha Vaanam (2018), Sufiyum Sujatayum (2020) and Maha Samudram (2021), as well as the Hindi anthology film Ajeeb Daastaans (2021) and series Jubilee (2023) and Heeramandi (2024).

 Early life and background

-Aditi Rao Hydari was born in Hyderabad to Ahsan Hydari, an engineer, and Vidya Rao, a classical singer trained in the thumri and dadra traditions of Hindustani music.
-Both her parents belonged to the nobility of the erstwhile Hyderabad State.
-Her paternal grandfather, Akbar Hydari, served as the Prime Minister of Hyderabad, and her grand-uncle, Muhammad Saleh Akbar Hydari, was the Governor of Assam.
-On her mother's side, her maternal grandmother, Shanta Rameshwar Rao, was the founder of Vidyaranya High School in Hyderabad and chairperson of the publishing house Orient Blackswan.
-Vidya Rao is the step-daughter of Raja J. Rameshwar Rao, the last ruling Raja of Wanaparthy, one of the prominent feudal estates under the Nizam's dominion.
-Filmmaker Kiran Rao is her maternal first cousin.
+Aditi Rao Hydari was born in Hyderabad to engineer Ahsan Hydari and singer Vidya Rao.

+Both of Hydari's parents belong to the nobility of erstwhile Hyderabad state.
+Aditi's father was the grandson of Akbar Hydari, former Prime Minister of Hyderabad state, and the nephew of Muhammad Saleh Akbar Hydari, former Governor of Assam.
+Aditi's mother, Vidya Rao, is a classical singer accomplished in the thumri and dadra genres of Hindustani music.
+Her mother (Aditi's maternal grandmother), Shanta Rameshwar Rao, was the founder of Vidyaranya High School in Hyderabad and chairperson of the publishing house Orient Blackswan, established by her father Raja J Rameshwar Rao.
+Vidya is the step-daughter of J. Rameshwar Rao, last ruling Raja of Wanaparthy.
+He was one of the four highest-ranking nobleman in the court of the Nizam of Hyderabad.
+His ancestral Jagir, Wanaparthy, was one of the four largest feudal estates under Hyderabad state; the holders of these estates held the title of "Maharaja".
+Indian film producer, screenwriter, and director Kiran Rao, ex-wife of actor Aamir Khan, is Aditi's maternal first cousin.

-Adit's parents separated when she was two years old, and she was raised by her mother in Hyderabad and Delhi.
-She studied at Rishi Valley School, a residential institution run by the Krishnamurti Foundations, and later graduated from Lady Shri Ram College, University of Delhi.
-Exposed to the classical arts from a young age, she began learning Bharatanatyam at age five and later trained under renowned dancer Leela Samson.
-Aditi uses both of her parents' surnames, Rao and Hydari.
+Her parents separated when she was two years old, and she grew up between Hyderabad and Delhi with her mother.
+She studied at the Rishi Valley School, run by the Krishnamurti Foundation.
+Aditi later graduated from Lady Shri Ram College, University of Delhi.

+Hydari grew up around a lot of classical arts, started learning Bharatanatyam at age five, and became a student of acclaimed dancer Leela Samson.
+She uses both of her parents' surnames and that's what makes her name unique.